topwaye/morse/README.md

 }

-/* working: page ready. all together, only one goes through */
+/* Working: Page ready.
+There are holders.
+All together, only one goes through */

 spin_lock_in (page_table); /* also lock page->ref */